Staff Profile:Dr Che Connon

 - Job Title:

-- Reader in Tissue Engineering and Cell Therapy
+- Associate Professor in Tissue Engineering and Cell Therapy

 - Team Leader for Tissue Engineering and Cell Therapy Laboratory.
 Current team members include: Dr Bernice Wright, Dr Ricardo Gouveia, Dr Dan Calladine, Mr James Foster and Ms Roanne R Jones